hashicorp/terraform/website/source/docs/providers/aws/r/autoscale.html.markdown

 * `name` - The name of the autoscale group
 * `health_check_grace_period` - Time after instance comes into service before checking health.
 * `health_check_type` - "EC2" or "ELB".
 Controls how health checking is done.
-* `desired_capicity` -The number of Amazon EC2 instances that should be running in the group.
+* `desired_capacity` -The number of Amazon EC2 instances that should be running in the group.
 * `launch_configuration` - The launch configuration of the autoscale group
 * `vpc_zone_identifier` - The VPC zone identifier